tenhobi/flashcards/README.md

 ## Getting Started

-The project have been written in Dart with AngularDart and Flutter frameworks.
-This makes project setup very simple, only thing you need is to install:
+The project has been written in Dart with AngularDart and Flutter frameworks.
+This makes project setup very simple, the only things you need are:

 * [Dart SDK & package manager](https://www.dartlang.org/guides/get-started), for language support
 * [Flutter SDK](https://flutter.io/setup), for running the mobile app